ethkissell/ciphers/README.md

 | Y | Y | Z | S | E | C | R | T | A | B | D | F | G | H | I | J | K | L | M | N | O | P | Q | U | V | W | X |
 | Z | Z | S | E | C | R | T | A | B | D | F | G | H | I | J | K | L | M | N | O | P | Q | U | V | W | X | Y |

+To use the table you take your plaintext and align it with your key repeating the key when necessary.
+Using the table you use the first character of your plaintext to align with the Alphabet on the top or bottom; then using the first character of the key you align with the Alphabet on the side.
+Using the table like a cartesian plane with the plaintext serving as x, and the key serving as y you find the character that they match to.

+### Example

+- HIDDEN MESSAGE : plaintext
+- SECRTS ECRTSEC : key
+- ZJAUXA NBGIPHB : encoded text

 ## PROGRAM OPTIONS

 ### REGULAR